-There are currently five (5) Aquaculture Policies that accommodate the farming of mussel species in the following locations: Lower Eyre Peninsula, Port Neill, Fitzgerald Bay, Tumby Bay and Eastern Spencer Gulf, with the proposed Ceduna Aquaculture Policy to also accommodate this species.
+There are currently five (5) Aquaculture Policies that accommodate the farming of mussel species in the following locations: Lower Eyre Peninsula, Port Neill, Fitzgerald Bay, Tumby Bay and Eastern Spencer Gulf.

-The Lower Eyre Peninsula aquaculture zone policy was last reviewed in 2013, but recent interest to best place mussel farming within the aquaculture zone areas, based on mussel productivity of the area, has initiated a further review in 2018/19.
+The Lower Eyre Peninsula aquaculture zone policy was last reviewed in 2013, but recent interest to best place mussel farming within the aquaculture zone areas, based on mussel productivity of the area, initiated a further review in 2018/19 (still in progress).